JelteMX/widget-base-helpers/README.md

 ## Development

 These helpers are constantly in development.
 They combine best practices.
 If you have helpers that can be added, please add a PR.
+If issues are spotted, a new version is created.

 ## License